kelseyabreu/TopicTrends/TopicTrend-pitch.md

 ## Conclusion

 In an increasingly complex world, the ability to efficiently harness collective intelligence is not just a competitive advantage—it's a necessity.
-IdeaGroup empowers leaders to move beyond the limitations of traditional feedback methods and tap into the full spectrum of perspectives within their organizations and communities.
+TopicTrends empowers leaders to move beyond the limitations of traditional feedback methods and tap into the full spectrum of perspectives within their organizations and communities.

-By transforming how we collect and process group input, IdeaGroup doesn't just improve decision-making—it fundamentally changes the relationship between leaders and those they serve, creating more responsive, transparent, and effective organizations.
+By transforming how we collect and process group input, TopicTrends doesn't just improve decision-making—it fundamentally changes the relationship between leaders and those they serve, creating more responsive, transparent, and effective organizations.

 ---

-*IdeaGroup: Where Every Voice Contributes to the Bigger Picture*
+*TopicTrends: Where Every Voice Contributes to the Bigger Picture*